Travel Mom Jen on Italy with Kids

 Jen, husband Roger and their two boys (4 ¾ and 6 ¾) spent two weeks in Italy this summer.
-From Tuscany to Taormina to Rome, we sat down with Jen to hear all about it.
+From Tuscany to Taormina to Rome, we sat down with Jen to get her favorites for vacationing with Italy with kids.
 Listen in for her itinerary and tips to help plan your adventure!

 How long was your trip?